 - Find all my soup recipes here!

-15 Bean Soup Mix(about 4 cups of beans)
+15 Bean Soup Mix(or 4 cups of mixed beans)

 - 1 tablespoon extra virgin olive oil